 Some claim that a vegan diet just doesn’t work for them, albeit a well-rounded whole food plant-based diet wasn’t even tried, while others simply add potatoes, grains, and legumes as well as cooked vegetables into their diet, just like we would recommend.
 So make sure you create a diet and lifestyle that suits you and becomes effortless after a while.
 Because anything else won’t make you healthy or happy either.

 Have you been trying to eat a raw food diet before?
 What did you eat and how did it make you feel?
+Have you had bad experiences with cleanses?
 Let us know in the comments below.